JezhikLaas/quartznet-RavenJobStore/README.md

                         // The database is expected to be created. configuration.Database = "QuartzDemo";

+                        // Time to wait for non-stale query results. configuration.SecondsToWaitForIndexing = 15; // default

+                        // How often to retry an operation when failed because of a concurrency exception. configuration.ConcurrencyErrorRetries = 100; // default

                         // Just for the record - you can prefix the collection
                         // names for our classes with a common name.
                         // configuration.CollectionName = "Name";